banner image

 Please contact us to report trees on Council-managed land for hazard assessment:

-The NSW Government has committed $209 million to help bushfire-affected landholders with the cost of rebuilding boundary fences adjoining public lands.
+The NSW Government committed $42 million to help bushfire-affected landholders with the cost of rebuilding boundary fences adjoining public lands after the 2019/20 bushfires.

 Public health fact sheets